The Sensational Spider-Man (vol. 2): "Down Among the Dead Men" (issues 1–4)

 When Spider-Man finally sends the Green Goblin to jail, an unknown enemy, knowing that Peter Parker is Spider-Man, kidnaps Aunt May.
 After an embarrassing trip to the Avengers, Spidey visits the Owl, who says that Electro and the Vulture kidnapped her.
 This turns out to be a ploy by the Owl, who is after the two villains for stealing from him.
 Spidey goes through a brutal fight with a newly powered up Electro and is hospitalized.
 He is photographed (with most of his mask torn away) and is ambushed by the Vulture, only to be saved by the Black Cat who leaves Vulture in a bad physical condition due to her foul mood at the time of their fight.
 The photos are brought to J. Jonah Jameson, who says he thinks the partial face looks familiar.

-Also in the panel (#4) where a wounded Peter is climbing up an office building three characters are visible bearing a striking resemblance to Clark Kent, Jimmy Olsen and Lois Lane.
-On the side of the computer there is a note from a man named "Perry" and a picture of an "S" symbol.